sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 - BIGSO AB, despite ranking 6th in quantity supplied, generated 11,746,920.00 in revenue, showing strong revenue performance relative to volume.
 - Overall, the top 10 suppliers contribute a significant portion of total sales, indicating a strong dependence on a relatively small supplier base.

+**Insight**

-Supplier performance differs between volume supplied and revenue generated.
-While high-volume suppliers tend to drive revenue, some suppliers generate strong revenue with lower quantities, highlighting the importance of evaluating both metrics when managing supplier relationships.
+A small number of suppliers account for a significant portion of total sales.
+While high-volume suppliers generally drive revenue, some suppliers generate strong revenue despite supplying fewer units, indicating higher-value products.

+**Recommendation**

+Supplier evaluations should consider both volume and revenue contribution.
+Strong revenue-generating suppliers with lower volumes may warrant closer partnerships, while dependence on a small supplier base highlights the need for supplier risk management and diversification.

 ### 8. Products with Declining Sales (Year-over-Year)
 **Business Question: Which products are experiencing a decline in sales over time based on year-over-year revenue?**